Wentworth Lear Historic Houses: Wentworth-Gardner House

 In contrast to the Lear House's modest styling, the Wentworth-Gardner House exemplifies high-style Georgian architecture, and is further notable for the role it played in the early years of the architectural preservation movement.
 This 2 1/2-story wood-frame house was built in 1760 by Mark Hunking Wentworth, one of New Hampshire's wealthiest merchants and landowners, as a wedding present for his son Thomas.
 The exterior of its main facade is flushboarded with corner quoining, giving it the appearance of masonry construction.
 The side walls, and those of the rear ell, are clapboarded.
 The main facade is five bays wide, with its center entry framed by a Colonial Revival surround added during restoration in 1916–18 by Wallace Nutting.
 It has a hip roof, with a modillioned cornice.
 Three dormers pierce each of the front and rear elevations, with the central dormer featuring a segmented-arch pediment, while the flanking ones have triangular pediments.
 The interior is richly decorated with woodwork, particularly in the central hall and the public rooms.

 Wallace Nutting purchased the house in 1916, and undertook its restoration.
 In 1918 he sold it to the Metropolitan Museum of Art, which considered moving it to New York City for display, but this plan was abandoned in favor of in situ preservation.
 The house was administered by SPNEA until it was turned over to the present owner in 1940.
 The house was declared a National Historic Landmark in 1968.

 Museum

-The Wentworth Lear Historic Houses are open for tours Thursday-Monday between June and October; admission is charged, which includes both houses and the 18th-century warehouse.
+The Wentworth-Gardner Mansion is open for tours Thursday-Monday between June and October; admission is charged, which includes the mansion and the 18th-century warehouse.
 The museum is also available for wedding & special occasion photography.